 When you get to know your peers, then see them in a future class, you feel more connected to them and to your “why” for hopping on your Hydrow in the first place.

 Showing up live

 Okay, we’ve mentioned the live workout component a lot.
 But here’s another reason you want to find a live option: When you know your workout must take place at a certain time and have structure to your schedule, you’re more likely to follow through and show up.
-Pick a class from the live schedule, add it to your calendar, and hop on – you’ll be glad you did.
+Pick a class from the live schedule and hop on – you’ll be glad you did.

 Online fitness community: The big takeaways

 Just because you’re working out virtually doesn’t mean you have to feel isolated or alone.
 In fact, online communities are one of the best ways to find a group of like-minded people who are as excited about exercise and improving themselves as you are.

 Your workouts will improve, too.
 So the next time you set exercise goals for yourself, think about how you can lean in and reap the benefits of your online community.
 You might be surprised at what you’re capable of!